 A career in nursing is challenging, rewarding, and offers varied and exciting work environments.
-Now more than ever, nurses prepared at the baccalaureate and master's level are in great demand by health care employers.
-Our faculty are invested in nurturing students as they prepare for their roles as clinicians, teacher/educators, researchers, leaders, life-long learners, and responsible members of society.
+Now more than ever, nurses prepared at the baccalaureate and graduate level are in great demand by healthcare employers.
+Our faculty are invested in nurturing students as they prepare for their roles as clinicians, educators, researchers, leaders, life-long learners, and responsible members of society.

 Nursing is a discipline of knowledge and professional practice.
 Nursing occurs in relationship with self and others and requires the intentional presence of the nurse.
 The focus of nursing is to improve health outcomes with individuals, families and communities through caring.